ashleymavericks/notion-interactive-brokers/README.md

 ```
 */15 9-15 * * 1-5
 ```
-A [cron job](https://crontab.guru/#*/15_9-15_*_*_1-5) running At every 15th minute past every hour from 9 through 15 on every day-of-week from Monday through Friday, as Indian Markets are open on weekdays only - thus why waste system resources.
+A [cron job](https://crontab.guru/#*/15_9-15_*_*_1-5) running At every 15th minute past every hour from 9 through 15 on every day-of-week from Monday through Friday, as Indian Markets are open on only on weekdays.